kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

   - relays QoS-class resource requests from PodSpec to the runtime at pod startup via [ContainerConfig](#containerconfig) and [PodSandboxConfig](#podsandboxconfig) messages
+  - updates Pod status to reflect the assignment of QoS-class resources, based on pod/container status reveived from the runtime
   - implements admission handler that validates the availability of QoS-class resources
   - pod eviction as a possible [future improvement](#kubelet-initiated-pod-eviction)
 - scheduler